andrewheiss/datavizs21.classes.andrewheiss.com/content/assignment/02-mini-project.markdown

 - The data generally includes rows for dozens of countries, but there are also rows for some continents, "unknown," "other," and a total row.
 Because [Africa is not a country](https://twitter.com/africasacountry), and neither are the other continents, we want to exclude all non-countries.

 - Maintaining consistent country names across different datasets is *literally* the woooooooorst.
-Countries have different formal official names and datasets are never consistent in how they use those names.^[For instance, "North Korea", "Korea, North", "DPRK", "Korea, Democratic People's Republic of", and "Democratic People's Republic of Korea", and "Korea (DPRK)" are all perfectly normal versions of the country's name and you'll find them all in the wild.]
-It's such a tricky problem that social scientists have spent their careers just figuring out how to properly name and code countries.
-Really.^[See Gleditsch, Kristian S. & Michael D. Ward.
-1999. ["Interstate System Membership: A Revised List of the Independent States since 1816."](https://www.tandfonline.com/doi/abs/10.1080/03050629908434958) *International Interactions* 25: 393-413; or the ["ICOW Historical State Names Data Set"](http://www.paulhensel.org/icownames.html).]
-There are international standards for country codes, though, like [ISO 3166-1 alpha 3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) (my favorite), also known as ISO3.
+Countries have different formal official names and datasets are never consistent in how they use those names.[^names] It's such a tricky problem that social scientists have spent their careers just figuring out how to properly name and code countries.
+Really.[^ccodes] There are international standards for country codes, though, like [ISO 3166-1 alpha 3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) (my favorite), also known as ISO3.
 It's not perfect—it omits microstates (some Polynesian countries) and gray area states (Palestine, Kosovo)—but it's an international standard, so it has that going for it.

 - To ensure that country names are consistent in this data, we use the **countrycode** package (install it if you don't have it), which is amazing.
 The `countrycode()` function will take a country name in a given coding scheme and convert it to a different coding scheme using this syntax:

+    ```r
     countrycode(variable, "current-coding-scheme", "new-coding-scheme")
+    ```

     It also does a farily good job at guessing and parsing inconsistent country names (e.g. it will recognize "Congo, Democratic Republic", even though it should technically be "Democratic Republic of the Congo").
 Here, we use `countrycode()` to convert the inconsistent country names into ISO3 codes.
 We then create a cleaner version of the `origin_country` column by converting the ISO3 codes back into country names.
 Note that the function chokes on North Korea initially, since it's included as "Korea, North"—we use the `custom_match` argument to help the function out.

 - The data isn't tidy—there are individual columns for each year. `gather()` takes every column and changes it to a row.
 We exclude the country, region, continent, and ISO3 code from the change-into-rows transformation with `-origin_country, -iso3, -origin_region, -origin_continent`.

 - Currently, the year is being treated as a number, but it's helpful to also treat it as an actual date.
 We create a new variable named `year_date` that converts the raw number (e.g. 2009) into a date.
 The date needs to have at least a month, day, and year, so we actually convert it to January 1, 2009 with `ymd(paste0(year, "-01-01"))`.

+[^names]: For instance, "North Korea", "Korea, North", "DPRK", "Korea, Democratic People's Republic of", and "Democratic People's Republic of Korea", and "Korea (DPRK)" are all perfectly normal versions of the country's name and you'll find them all in the wild.

+[^ccodes]: See Gleditsch, Kristian S. & Michael D. Ward.
+1999. ["Interstate System Membership: A Revised List of the Independent States since 1816."](https://www.tandfonline.com/doi/abs/10.1080/03050629908434958) *International Interactions* 25: 393-413; or the ["ICOW Historical State Names Data Set"](http://www.paulhensel.org/icownames.html).

 ```r